FISCAL SOLUTIONS...

 Serbia

-The current Law on fiscalization, which has introduced a combination of software and hardware fiscalization in Serbia, has been in effect since January 1st, 2022
+The current Law on fiscalization, which has introduced a combination of SW and HW fiscalization in Serbia, has been in effect since January 1st, 2022.
+The issuance of fiscal receipts is mandatory, as well as online communication with the Tax Authority.
+POS applications have to be certified.
+The official currency in Serbia is the Serbian Dinar (RSD).

 Slide